OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

     json_result = InLegalNER.get_json_from_spacy_doc(ner_output)

+In the created json,each entity has a 'normalized_name' associated with it described as below:-

+a.Statutes:For statutes,normalized name is the head of the cluster the statute belongs to as explained above in the statute_clusters.

+b.Provisions:For provisions,it consists of the name of the provision followed by the statute it belongs to using the separator  '&&&' .

+c.Precendents:For precedents,it consists the head of the cluster to which the precedent belongs to as explained above in precedent_clusters.

+For every other entity,normalized_name has the same text as the entity text.
 Note: You can import generated json to label studio and visualize all the details about the postprocessing

 2. To save result in csv file with linked entities :